For more than 50 years, video games have evolved beyond the scope of our imagination.

-The evolution of technology has skyrocketed serious game development and each day new innovative approaches are discovered they've become a modern day necessity for organisations across all industries.
-The education and aerospace and defense markets have been using games for the past 20 years for mostly and recruitment training purposes and we're likely to see the production of retail and healthcare serious games grow in the next few years.
+The evolution of technology has skyrocketed serious game development and each day new innovative approaches are discovered; they've become a modern day necessity for organisations across all industries.
+The education and aerospace and defense markets have been using games for the past 20 years for recruitment and training purposes, and we're likely to see the production of retail and healthcare serious games grow in the next few years.

-Here are 7 industries of where serious games are used:
+Here are seven industries where serious games are used:

 Digital games have revolutionised training in the health industry, medical simulation offers a cost-effective and risk-free alternative to traditional medical training for procedures.
 Games are also used as a clinical therapy tool to aid in rehabilitation.

 Fitness games are a popular genre across today’s consoles.
 Console peripherals like the Nintendo Switch controller and PS4 handheld sensors are used to track the player’s active progress.